nibags/apparmor-ksyntaxhighlighting/README.md

 **Author:** Nibaldo González (<nibgonz@gmail.com>) (Valparaíso, Chile)

-**Last Change:** January 2018
+**Last Change:** February 2018

 ```
-This file is part of the KSyntaxHighlighting Framework of KDE.
+This file is part of the KDE's KSyntaxHighlighting Framework.
+Version 5 is included in KDE Frameworks 5.43.0+.
-Version 3 is included in KDE Frameworks 5.39.0 and higher.
+Version 3 is included in KDE Frameworks 5.39.0+.
 ```

 ## Description: